Quantifying the Insane Alcohol Consumption of the U.S.

 If you break down alcohol consumption statistics by race and ethnicity, the heaviest drinkers in the United States are American Indians, Alaskan Natives, and Native Hawaiians.
 Statistically, Asian Americans and Pacific Islanders drink the least.
 Among all groups, men are more likely to drink than women, and men are more likely to drink in large quantities.

-On the same chart, almost 30 percent of women and men claimed to have two drinks per day.
-Depending on how much alcohol was in each of those drinks, that could be considered an alcohol addiction problem.
-When you add both sections together and apply common assessments, about half of American women would be considered alcoholic and more than 70 percent of men would be borderline or alcoholic.
+On the same chart, almost 30% of women and men claimed to have 2 drinks per day.
+Depending on how much alcohol was in each of these drinks, this could be considered an alcohol addiction problem.
+When you add both sections together and apply common assessments, about half of American women would be considered alcoholic and more than 70% of men would be borderline or alcoholic.

 Another issue is determining how much alcohol actually is in what someone refers to generally as a “drink.”
-By the NIAAA criteria, a standard drink is:
+Per the NIAAA criteria, a standard drink is:

-- 12 ounces of beer with a 5 percent alcohol content
+- 12 ounces of beer with a 5% alcohol content

-- 5 ounces of wine with a 12 percent alcohol content
+- 5 ounces of wine with a 12% alcohol content

-- 1.5 ounces of distilled spirits with a 40 percent alcohol content
+- 1.5 ounces of distilled spirits with a 40% alcohol content

-Considering that just one stiff mixed drink with hard liquor could contain up to three standard “drinks” (if it totaled 4.5 ounces of 80 proof liquor, which is 40 percent alcohol), it’s no wonder the United States has so many people who consider themselves to be drinking more than two or three drinks per day.
+Considering that just 1 stiff mixed drink with hard liquor could contain up to 3 standard “drinks” (if it totaled 4.5 ounces of 80 proof liquor, which is 40% alcohol), it’s no wonder that the United States has so many people who consider themselves to be drinking more than 2 or 3 drinks per day.

-The NIAAA recommends that men have no more than 14 drinks (by their standard) per week, and women should have no more than seven drinks per week.
-The aforementioned statistics show that often isn’t the case in the United States.
+The NIAAA recommends that men have no more than 14 drinks (by their standard) per week and that women should have no more than 7 drinks per week.
+The aforementioned statistics show that this often isn’t the case in the United States.